The thyroid gland, with its distinctive “butterfly” shape, is located above the trachea in the neck.

 This gland secrets thyroxine and calcitonin hormons.

 Embedded in the thyroid gland are four small parathyroid glands.
-They produce a hormone called parathyroid hormone (PTH).

 Each thyroxine molecule contains four atoms of iodine.

 Receptors for thyroxine are found on most cells in the body.

 The function of thyroxine is an increase basal metabolic rate and oxygen consumption, especially in the heart, skeletal muscle, liver, and kidney.
 It is essential for normal development, growth, and neural differentiation.